 A detox refers to a diet that uses different nutritional guidelines and herbal supplements to remove toxins from the organs and tissues (1).
 Eliminating toxins from your body may seem like a good idea, but in reality it is not.
 During pregnancy, a woman needs to focus on making a new life, not on splitting the energy between a detox and creating a new life.
 Continue reading to know more about detox during pregnancy.

-There is a wide variety of detox programs.
-The common ones include:
+There are a wide variety of detoxification programs.
+The common ones include (2):

 Dietary detox involves eating certain foods and juice for a particular set period.

-Detox based on supplements requires taking laxatives to stimulate bowel movements and diuretics to encourage urination.
+Detox based on supplements requires taking laxativesiXA type of drug that helps relieve constipation by improving bowel movements. to stimulate bowel movements and diureticsiXA type of drug that increases the production and flow of urine. to encourage urination.

 3. Detox Treatments:

 Treatments like spa skin wraps and colon irrigation address a specific organ for removing toxins from the body.